JPC-AV/JPC_AV_videoQC/README.md

 or:
 `export PATH="/usr/local/anaconda3/bin:$PATH"`

-or install directly from anaconda's website using this guide: https://conda.io/projects/conda/en/latest/user-guide/install/macos.html
+As an alternative to homebrew, you can install directly from anaconda's website using this guide: https://conda.io/projects/conda/en/latest/user-guide/install/macos.html

 Finally, run `conda init` (for bash) or `conda init zsh` (for zsh) depending which shell you are using.
 (To check which shell you are using simply run `echo $SHELL`)
+* * *

 Install necessary python modules which are not built-in using pip and requirements.txt:
 `pip install -r requirements.txt`